Curriculum

 • Reading

 In three small teacher-led reading groups, students are exposed to a variety of genres and receive explicit instruction about reading strategies that can be employed to strengthen comprehension.
 Students have the opportunity to express their understanding through written responses, active discussions, and lessons based on Reader's Workshop, where students lead the discussion.
 Oral reading fluency and vocabulary development are also important components of the program.
-In addition to the novels examined in small teacher-led reading groups, the fourth graders read non-fiction texts in social studies to gather information, and read novels of their own choosing as part of an organized independent reading program
+In addition to the novels examined in small teacher-led reading groups, the fourth graders read non-fiction texts in social studies to gather information and apply those strategies to research projects, presentations, and class discussions.

-• Developing fluency and expression in oral reading
+• Develop fluency and expression through smooth, accurate, and expressive oral reading.

 • Writing